menu

 Petersburg is a blue-collar town, with 38.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Petersburg is a city of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Petersburg who work in sales jobs (10.26%), office and administrative support (9.77%), and business and financial occupations (9.45%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.31% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Petersburg telecommute to their jobs.
+Overall, about 10.31% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle